Mercia Mudstone Group: Branscombe Mudstone Formation

 The formation consists of red-brown mudstones and siltstones in which gypsum/anhydrite occurs as beds, veins and nodules.
 It was formerly known as the 'Brooks Mill Mudstone Formation' in the Cheshire Basin (and named from a location near Nantwich), as the 'Cropwell Bishop Formation' on the 'East Midlands Shelf' and as the 'Twyning Mudstone Formation' in the Worcester and Knowle basins.
 It is equivalent to the 'Triton Formation' of the southern North Sea.
 The Branscombe Mudstone Formation, which is named from Branscombe on the east Devon coast, is of Norian age, i.e. 216–204 mya.

 Arden Sandstone Formation

 The formation is named after the Forest of Arden in Warwickshire.
+The Arden Sandstone is dated to the Late Carnian, and has a noticeable shift in character compares to formations above and below it.
 It consists of a 2 m to 24 m thickness of mudstones, siltstones and sandstones with occasional pebble beds.
-It generally has a more greenish grey colour than the formations above and below it though it is not readily distinguishable within the sequence in Cheshire. it has locally yielded fossils suggestive of a marine-influenced environment.
-The Arden Sandstone is also known as North Curry Sandstone which is used as a building material in Somerset.
+It generally has a more greenish grey colour than the formations above and below it though it is not readily distinguishable within the sequence in Cheshire.
+It has locally yielded fossils suggestive of a marine-influenced environment.
+The Arden Sandstone is known as North Curry Sandstone which is used as a building material in Somerset, and is also known as the Dunscombe Mudstone formation in Devon, where it composed of halites and purple claystones.